St Luke Passion, BWV 246: Authenticity

 With regard to the authorship of the passion, Felix Mendelssohn commented in a letter to Franz Hauser who had just paid a large sum of money to purchase the Lukaspassion: "I am sorry to hear you have given so much money for the St. Luke Passion."
 Mendelssohn repudiated Bach's authorship of the work upon the evidence of a single chorale, 'Weide mich und mach' mich satt' (No. 9).
 He continued: "No doubt, as an authentic autograph, it would be worth the price.
 But it is not by Bach.
 You ask, 'On what grounds do you maintain your opinion?'
 I answer, on intrinsic evidence, though it is unpleasant to say so, since it is your property.
 But just look at the chorale, 'Weide mich und mach' mich satt'!
 If that is by Sebastian, may I be hanged!
 It certainly is in his handwriting, but it is too clean.
 Evidently he copied it.
 'Whose is it?' you ask; 'Telemann, or M. Bach, or Altnichol?'
 Jung Nichol or plain Nichol, how can I tell?
 It's not by Bach.
 Probably it is of North German origin."
 (Terry, 78).

 In popular culture

 Starting in 1999, an English performance of the aria "Lasst mich ihn nur noch einmal küssen" ('Just let me kiss him one more time') from the St. Luke Passion was used by musician Leyland James Kirby, also known as The Caretaker, as the track "Friends Past Reunited" on several of his albums.
 Specifically, he included the track on his first album, Selected Memories from the Haunted Ballroom (1999) and A Stairway to the Stars (2001).
-He also used the same performance recording as the ending to the final track of Stage 6, "Place in the World fades away", the finale to his final project, Everywhere at the End of Time (2016-2019).
-The exact performance remains unknown.
+He also used the same performance recording as the ending to the final track of Stage 6, "Place in the World fades away", the finale to his final project, Everywhere at the End of Time (2016–2019).
+The group that produced the exact performance remains unknown.